kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

     class P0A,P0B,P1A,P1B pod_box
 ```

 In this setup, the node being drained contains two replicas, each with two pods (there may be more nodes and replicas which we can ignore).
 The PDB wants at most one replica unavailable.
 Currently, the user might try `maxUnavailable: 2` (one two-pod replica unavailable).
 The node drain would start, and could evict a pod from replica 0 and a pod from replica 1 before pausing (as there are only 2 pods left).
 This would disrupt both replicas.
-With the new changes, a PDB with `budgetScope: Workload` and `maxUnavailable: 1` (one replica unavailable) would pause before evicting a pod from the second replica, protecting one of the replicas as intended.
+With the new changes, a PDB with `budgetScope: PodGroup` and `maxUnavailable: 1` (one replica unavailable) would pause before evicting a pod from the second replica, protecting one of the replicas as intended.

 In a real cluster, there may be additional nodes or replicas, pods from other jobs sharing those nodes, etc.